pandas-dev/pandas/doc/source/development/community.rst

 | 💬 everyone can present (add yourself to the hackMD agenda)
 | 👀 anyone can sit in and listen

-Attending are new and experienced contributors, as well as a few maintainers.
+Attendees are new and experienced contributors, as well as a few maintainers.
 We aim to answer questions about getting started, or help with work in progress when possible, as well as get to know each other and share our learnings and experiences.